world-class/REPL/modules/level_4/algorithms_and_data_structures_i/README.md

 One two hour unseen written examination and coursework (Type I)

 # Resources
+## Essential reading
+_"Specific essential readings for this course will be taken from the following text book:_

+- **Cormen, T.H., C.E.
+Leierson, R.L.
+Rivest and C. Stein Introduction to Algorithms.
+(Cambridge, MA: MIT Press, 2009) 3rd edition.**

+_The specific pages for the reading activities will be given in the platform, and there is no need to read beyond to recommended pages._

+_In addition to the text book, there are additional reading activities written by the course author, some of which involve coding exercises._

+_There will also be discussion prompts asking you to do some independent research using online sources."_

 ## On REPL
 - [YouTube](../../../youtube/): See section on algorithms.
 - [Websites](../../../websites/): See section on algorithms.